 You are also welcome to visit this website for updates, or contact class counsel directly for more information.Top

-Belleau Lapointe, s.e.n.c.r.l. represents Class Members in Québec.
+Belleau Lapointe, s.e.n.c.r.l. represents Film Settlement Class Members in Québec.

-Camp Fiorante Matthews Mogerman LLP represents Class Members in British Columbia.
+Camp Fiorante Matthews Mogerman LLP represents Film Settlement Class Members in British Columbia.

 Class counsel is paid on a contingency basis.
 This means class counsel only receives legal fees if there is an approved settlement or a judgment given by the Court.
 The Court has to approve class counsel’s fees and disbursements.
 Class counsel will not receive fees if the case is unsuccessful.
-Class counsel will ask the Court to approve legal fees of up to 25% of the settlements, at the settlement hearing.Top
+At this time, Class counsel are not asking the Court to approve legal fees in the Film Capacitors Class Actions.Top

-The lawyers representing Class Members in the Film Capacitor Class Actions also represent Class Members in Electrolytic Capacitor Class Actions underway across Canada.
+The lawyers representing Film Settlement Class Members in the Film Capacitor Class Actions also represent Electrolytic Settlement Class Members in Electrolytic Capacitor Class Actions underway across Canada.

 Electrolytic and film capacitors are used to store energy in electric circuits.
 They are used in similar types of electronic products, but are made from different materials, in some cases by different manufacturers.